microsoft/Olive/docs/source/overview/options.md

 - `type: [str]` The type of the system.
 The supported types are `LocalSystem`, `AzureML` and `Docker`.
   There are some built-in system alias which could also be used as type.
 For example, `AzureNDV2System`.
 Please refer to [Olive System Alias](olive_system_alias) for the complete list of system alias.

 - `config: [Dict]` The system config dictionary that contains the system specific information.
+The fields can be provided directly under the parent dictionary.
  - `accelerators: [List[str]]` The accelerators that will be used for this workflow.
  - `hf_token: [bool]` Whether to use a Huggingface token to access Huggingface resources.
 If it is set to `True`, For local system, Docker system, and PythonEnvironment system, Olive will retrieve the token from the `HF_TOKEN` environment variable or from the token file located at `~/.huggingface/token`.
 For AzureML system, Olive will retrieve the token from user keyvault secret.
 If set to `False`, no token will be utilized during this workflow run.
 The default value is `False`.